zsevic/ts-express-starter/README.md

 ### API documentation

-API documentation is generated using [express-swagger-generator](https://www.npmjs.com/package/express-swagger-generator) plugin at [http://localhost:8080/api-docs](http://localhost:8080/api-docs)
+API documentation is generated using [express-swagger-generator](https://www.npmjs.com/package/express-swagger-generator) plugin at `/api-docs` endpoint

 ### Technologies used